See Pricing

 Thankfully, you don't need to start from scratch.
 We provide a sample theme that you can use as a starter boilerplate/template, or build your own based on it:

-Clone or download the above Git repo.
 To install the theme, either:

 Then activate the theme.